McGown’s Pass: E107

 In 1814, 1600 militiamen guarded this area against a British invasion, but were never put to the test when peace arrived on December 24, 1814.

-Today the fort is long gone, only the convergence of winding paths surrounding a mound at 107th Street remains as a historic reminder to New York's great history.
+Today the fort is long gone.
+Only the convergence of winding paths surrounding a mound at 107th Street remains, a historic reminder to Central Park's participation in New York history.